 Skip to 2 minutes and 29 seconds Now, let’s have a look at that drawing.
 So if I run my program, what I should see is my paper window appears.
 And it’s got a blue rectangle on it, which is width of 200, height of 100.
 Now, your task is to create a second rectangle that has a different, width, height, and colour.
 Now, here are some points to note– firstly, when you create your next object– your new rectangle– you need to do it before the paper is displayed.
 Because, otherwise, you won’t see your rectangle on the piece of paper.
 The second one is when you create your second rectangle, what you’re going to see is it’s going to be on top of the other one.

 Skip to 3 minutes and 13 seconds Because they’re at the same position on the piece of paper.
 Now, we can change the position of our shape objects by using the set_x and set_y methods.

 Skip to 3 minutes and 33 seconds So have a go.
 Think about how you approached solving this task.
 Perhaps did you make some mistakes or did you find anything difficult?
 Please share your experiences in the comments below.

 Drawing shapes to apply your understanding of methods and attributes

-Copy the code here, paste it into a blank Python file, and save it as shapes.py.
+Copy this shapes code, paste it into a new Python file, and save it as shapes.py.

-The script contains shape classes we have written for you – they are the blueprints for a
+The script contains shape classes that I have written for you; they are the blueprints for

 At the top of your file, tell Python you would like to be able to use the